Rhythm Is a Dancer: Critical reception

-AllMusic picked "Rhythm Is a Dancer" as one of the "standout" tracks from The Madman's Return.
+AllMusic named "Rhythm Is a Dancer" one of the "standout" tracks from The Madman's Return.
 Ken Capobianco from The Boston Globe complimented Thea Austin's "colorful" voice, adding that "everything gels" on the "intoxicating" track.
-German magazine Bunte deemed it "the mother of all Eurodance songs".
-Andy Kastanas from The Charlotte Observer called it "a Euro-house marvel that's not to be missed."
-Leah Greenblatt from Entertainment Weekly said the dance-floor anthem "became the stuff sweet Club MTV dreams were made of."
-Tom Ewing of Freaky Trigger noted its "stateliness and spaciousness" and described it as "higher minded, more spiritual".
-Dave Sholin from the Gavin Report wrote, "Two years ago, "The Power" dominated radio both here and abroad.
+German Bunte named it "the mother of all Eurodance songs".
+Andy Kastanas from The Charlotte Observer called it "a Euro-house marvel that's not to be missed".
+Leah Greenblatt from Entertainment Weekly noted that the dance-floor anthem "became the stuff sweet Club MTV dreams were made of".
+Tom Ewing of Freaky Trigger remarked its "stateliness and spaciousness" and described it as "higher minded, more spiritual".
+Dave Sholin from the Gavin Report wrote "Two years ago, 'The Power' dominated radio both here and abroad.
 Snap! kind of dropped out of sight since then, and they mark their return with a Euro-dance sound that's a mega-hit internationally.
-Sparks fly from start to finish."
+Sparks fly from start to finish".

-James Arena, writer of Stars of '90s Dance Pop: 29 Hitmakers Discuss Their Careers wrote, "From its distinctively electrifying opening chords to its powerful rolling beats, unusually poetic lyrical depth and robust vocals, "Rhythm Is a Dancer" (...) is one of the most recognizable success stories of the '90s."
-British newspaper Lennox Herald noted that the song is "more house oriented" than their previous hits.
-Alan Jones from Music Week said it is "their most commercial offering" since their debut single, adding that "it's also their most credible dance groove, and is sure to race into the Top 10."
-James Hamilton from the magazine's RM Dance Update noted the "Giorgio Moroder-ish buzzing synth".
-Eric McClary from Reno Gazette-Journal complimented it as "the quintessential rave track, with its fast, sharp-edged industrial beat."
-Tim Southwell from Smash Hits praised it, commenting, "Snap have gone back to their club roots here with a wonderfully infectious and simple dance shimmer which features Spanish guitars and a wispy choir vibe".
+James Arena, writer of Stars of '90s Dance Pop: 29 Hitmakers Discuss Their Careers, wrote "From its distinctively electrifying opening chords to its powerful rolling beats, unusually poetic lyrical depth and robust vocals, 'Rhythm Is a Dancer' [...] is one of the most recognizable success stories of the '90s".
+British Lennox Herald noted that the song is "more house-oriented" than their previous hits.
+Alan Jones from Music Week felt it's "their most commercial offering" since their debut single, adding that "it's also their most credible dance groove, and is sure to race into the Top 10".
+James Hamilton from the Record Mirror Dance Update noted the "Giorgio Moroder-ish buzzing synth" in his weekly dance column.
+Eric McClary from Reno Gazette-Journal complimented it as "the quintessential rave track, with its fast, sharp-edged industrial beat".
+Tim Southwell from Smash Hits praised it, commenting "Snap! have gone back to their club roots here with a wonderfully infectious and simple dance shimmer which features Spanish guitars and a wispy choir vibe".